squid-cache/squid-cache.github.io/BzrInstructions.rst

 == Helper scripts ==
 While bzr provides simple operation access.
 So did CVS in most cases.
 The problem is, mistakes are easier too.
 We need to provide some recipes as easy to use scripts.

+ * cleaning up a branch or patch for auditing
+  * '''./scripts/source-maintenance.sh'''
  * testing a branch before submission
   * '''./test-builds.sh''' in squid source.
 Runs configure and build permutation tests.
- * cleaning up a branch or patch for auditing
-  * '''./scripts/srcformat.sh''' *** provided you have the right astyle version not to alter '''all''' the code.

 ## Not needed... bzr does these very nicely itself.
 ## * submitting a patch for consideration